hyperf/hyperf/docs/en/amqp.md

         ];
     }
 }
 ```

-Get the Producer instance through container, and you can deliver the message.
-It is not reasonable for the following examples to use Application Context directly to get the Producer.
-For the specific use of container, see the di module.
+Get the `Hyperf\Amqp\Producer` instance through the DI Container to produce messages.
+The following example directly using `ApplicationContext` to obtain `Hyperf\Amqp\Producer` is actually not reasonable.
+For the specific use of DI Container, please check the [Dependency Injection](en/di.md) chapter.

 ```php
 <?php